-1. Catholic Nuns are already addressing the most serious development challenges Africa is facing
+Catholic nuns are already addressing the most serious development challenges Africa is facing

-The truth is that while Africa is a continent of vast potential, it currently faces serious obstacles of poverty, chronic hunger, disease, ecological degradation and violence.
-Catholic Nuns are a strong force in harnessing that potential, addressing these issues and offering hope for the future.
-These women, who are deeply trusted by their societies, are leading and serving where the needs are the greatest - in schools, in healthcare facilities, and in human service, environmental and economic projects across the continent.
+African nuns are also deeply trusted members of their communities.
+They are leading and serving where the needs are the greatest - in schools, in healthcare facilities, and in human service, environmental and economic projects across the continent.

 Be a Ray of Hope